 In many cases, it will be appropriate for a health professional to initiate a procedure immediately after discussing it with the patient.
-For example, during an ongoing episode of care a physiotherapist may suggest a particular manipulative technique and explain how it might help the patient's condition and whether there are any significant risks.
+For example, during an ongoing episode of care a physiotherapist may suggest a manipulative technique and explain how it might help the patient's condition and whether there are any significant risks.
 If the patient is willing for the technique to be used, they will then give their consent and the procedure can go ahead immediately.
 In many such cases, consent will be given verbally.

-If a proposed procedure carries significant risks, it will be appropriate to seek written consent, and health professionals must take into consideration whether the patient has had sufficient chance to absorb the information necessary for them to make their decision.
-As long as it is clear that the patient understands and consents, the health professional may then proceed.
+If a proposed procedure carries significant risks, it will be appropriate to seek written consent, and health professionals must take into consideration whether the patient has had enough chance to absorb the information necessary for them to make their decision.
+If the patient understands and consents, the health professional may then proceed.